-Toolbar Icon Description

-Package Packages are used to organize your project contents, but when added onto a diagram they can be use for structural or relational depictions.
-Requirement A Requirement element captures the details of a system requirement.
-A Feature is a small, granular function or characteristic expressed in client-valued terms as a satisfaction of a requirement.
-Object An Object is a particular instance of a Class at run time.
+Toolbar Icon Description Package Packages are used to organize your project contents, but when added onto a diagram they can be used to depict the structure and relationships of your model.
+Requirement A Requirement element captures the details of a system requirement. ☑ Feature A Feature is a small, granular function or characteristic expressed in client-valued terms as a satisfaction of a requirement. ☐ Object An Object is a particular instance of a Class at run time.